Student Services

 Contact: Jennifer Humphreys (K-4th)

-Sigsbee’s Guidance Counselors are available to all learners and stakeholders, including families and teachers, to assist learners with behaviors that impede their academic and social progress.
-In addition to working closely with Sigsbee’s Exceptional Student Education (ESE) and Multi-Tiered System of Supports (MTSS) teams, the Behavior Specialist spearheads the school wide Anti Bullying Program, mediates peer concerns, assigns appropriate consequences to rule violations, and is available for solutions-focused problem-solving conferences.
+Sigsbee’s Guidance Counselors are available to all learners and stakeholders, including families and teachers.
+They assist learners with behaviors that impede their academic and social progress.
+In addition to working closely with Sigsbee’s Exceptional Student Education (ESE) and Multi-Tiered System of Supports (MTSS) teams, the Behavior Specialist spearheads the school-wide Anti-Bullying Program, mediates peer concerns, assigns appropriate consequences to rule violations, and is available for solutions-focused problem-solving conferences.
+Our Social Worker is available to help families navigate life stressors and find resources to assist families.

 Exceptional Student Education (ESE)

-Sigsbee Charter School believes that all children can learn at high levels regardless of previous school experience or varying disability.
-A differentiated curriculum tailored to each child’s individual levels of performance along with high expectations that are supported by highly trained, committed staff members will serve the needs of all students, especially those considered exceptional.
+Sigsbee Charter School believes that all children can learn at high levels regardless of previous school experience or varying disabilities.
+A differentiated curriculum tailored to each child’s individual performance levels, along with high expectations supported by highly trained, committed staff members, will serve the needs of all students, especially those considered exceptional.

 Our staff is committed to meeting each child at his/her current level of ability.
 We understand that there are some learning challenges that require special attention for students who either struggle with grade-level expectations or need a higher level of challenge than their peer group.